MartinYeung5/hackathon_project/README.md

 #### NFT Usage (application)
 ##### 1. Membership & Identity
-* User can record the donation record, can recieve profit/color pen from us, can have further applicaiton related to other NFT project and metaverse.
+* User can record the donation record, can recieve profit/color from our partners, can have further applicaiton related to other NFT project and metaverse.
 * User can enjoy the benefit or service as the NFT owner
 * image format (jpeg/png)
 * image size (500 x 800)